shannonmoeller/gulp-promisify/README.md

 # DEPRECATED: Use [Gulp 4](https://github.com/gulpjs/gulp/tree/4.0) with `.series()` and `.parallel()` instead.

+Using `gulpfile.babel.js` isn't compatible with the `async/await` keywords out of the box.
+If you're going to use Gulp, might as well embrace the ecosystem.

+---

 # `gulp-promisify`

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url] [![Build Status][travis-img]][travis-url] [![Coverage Status][coveralls-img]][coveralls-url] [![Chat][gitter-img]][gitter-url] [![Tip][amazon-img]][amazon-url]